AlexeyInc/highload-software-architecture/hw21-backups/README.md

 ## PostgreSQL backup strategies

 This project demonstrates four different backup strategies for a PostgreSQL database containing a single `books` table.

 The backup strategies include:

 1. Full backup - Using `pg_dump` to capture the entire database.
 2. Incremental backup - Using WAL archiving to track and replay database changes.
 3. Differential backup - Using `pg_dump --data-only` to periodically store only modified data.
 4. Reverse Delta backup - Storing the latest full dump and applying WAL logs to roll back step-by-step.

+___

+### Example of usage

 **1. Full backup using `pg_dump`**